 The current handicap series (including prologue)

-The predicted race time for this race is then extrapolated to the distance for the handicap race using the same reigal as above formula used to find the best race.
+The predicted race time for this race is then extrapolated to the distance for the handicap race using the same Riegel Formula as above.

 If you think there is an issue with the race used or you think you should be listed, then please contact email@example.com ASAP.

-Runners set off in groups of similar ability based on the their predicted time and their race time is recorded
+Runners set off in groups of similar ability based on their predicted time and their race time is recorded.